BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued the Gene Set Enrichment Analysis and found out that almost all enriched pathways are correlated to the immune system.

 **Thoughts**: I just need to finish the last analyses and write conclusions.

+### Day 88: June 2, 2020

+**Today's Progress**: Today I finished the GSEA and I just need to write the conclusions.

+**Thoughts**: Only conclusions left!
+Just another proofread and I'm ready to send it to the professor.